Because it’s one of those rare super authentic places serving up…in case it wasn’t spankingly obvious…African food. East African food to be precise.

 Because I love restaurants that play hard-to-get by shoving themselves in some hideously overcrowded jam-packed corner of Dubai…anyone remember Nasr square in Deira from the old days??
 Yeah, it still exists people.
 While the Burj and Atlantis were planting their feet on desert soil, this hub of teeny retail stores and probably scores of wholesale traders all piled up over each other has continued to pump away, oblivious to all the glam being imported into the newer parts of the city.
 There’s so much noise, traffic, random trinkets and electronics shoved against your face as you walk down those alleys that within seconds of reaching there, Elaine and I had momentary amnesia about why we’d even gone there in the first place.
 Nasr Square is a haven for the A.D.D.

 Because the one-page, one-side menu is super simple…perfect for if you’re an African Restaurant newbie.
 There are just fewer dishes and crazy names to schmuck up.
 Plus after reading this review and The National article, you’ll know exactly what to order, even if you’re totally clueless about how to pronounce that mashed-up steamed banana dish that The National will make you lust for…matooke (Maa-took?
 Maa-too-kay?
-Maat…oomblemumblemumble yeah steam banana please.)
+Maat…oomblemumblemumble yeah steamed banana please.)

 Because they make the steamed banana mash (that you’re all lusting for now because I’ve been harping on about it every two lines into this post) using this laborious bundled banana leaf parcel technique, with “strips and chunks cut from the banana tree stem [that] are used to build a platform at the bottom of the cooking pan so the boiling water does not touch the matooke bundle.”1 That’s called love folks, that’s called love…freshly steamed every day.
 And voila, here’s the lusted-for matooke!